tbvns/AppOfOurOwn/README.md

   <img src="https://github.com/user-attachments/assets/37721af5-efd6-42bd-a64e-9e07c6449b3e" alt="logo">
 </p>

+---

-# App of Our Own
+<h1 align="center">App of Our Own</h1>

-**App of Our Own** is an AO3 reader designed to provide a seamless mobile experience for browsing, reading, and managing works from Archive of Our Own (AO3).
+<p align="center"><i>An AO3 reader designed to provide a seamless mobile experience</i></p>

+---

-## How It Works
+## 📖 How It Works

 This app functions by **scraping AO3**, allowing users to browse, search, and read works directly within the app.
 It fetches data from the website while ensuring a smooth and mobile-friendly interface.
 Since AO3 does not offer an official API, scraping is used to retrieve and display content.

+---

-## Features
+## ✨ Features

 - 📚 **Library System** – Save your favorite works for easy access, even offline.
 - 🔔 **Notifications** – Get notified when a saved work gets updated.